verissimohenry/capstone-project/README.md

 [Live Demo Link](https://verissimohenry.github.io/capstone-project/)

+## Getting started

+To gather all assets.
+To create a similar skeleton.
+To add content and style it.
-## To get a local copy up and running follow these simple example steps.
+To create search results landing page.  get a local copy up and running follow these simple example steps.

 ### Setup